hahawurld/prettier-config/README.md

-# @clouburst-sbc/prettier-config
+# @hahawurld/prettier-config

-A base prettier config for Cloudburst, SBC projects
+A base prettier config for hahawurld projects

 ## Usage